pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

     - missing subclass
     - not optimised if
 - Cleanups for CleanBlock/FullBlock/BlockClosure hierarchy
+  @@TODO@@ Marcus, this is incomplete, isn't?
-- better inspections on: Array2D
+- better inspections on: Array2D, Git support,
 - Clean Blocks:
     - Debugger fixes
     - Cleanups for CleanBlock hierarchy